dice-group/TAIPAN-Datasets/T2D/README.md

 ### Problems of the schema-level T2D
 * Property mapping files in the attributes_complete folder contained ^M character, which recognized as newline character on unix systems (23 CSV files) [Fixed]
-* The same applies for Web Tables (172 CSV files) [Fixed]
+* The same applies for the Web Tables (172 CSV files) [Fixed]
+* The class annotations ("classes_complete.csv") IDs differ from tables_complete/attributes_complete IDs (extension .tar.gz instead of .csv)
-* Contain files with multiple subject columns.
+* Contain files with multiple rdfs:label (i.e. subject columns).
 It is advisable to blacklist these files, when working with T2D ([see discussion here](./docs/MultipleSubjectColumns.md))
   * 10453276_0_7370421113682439765.csv
   * 17769450_0_8003688464359007517.csv
   * 24003697_0_8569423605161973748.csv